Capillary fluctuations and energy dynamics for flow in porous media: RESULTS

-Primary and secondary drainage each show a rapid spike in the pressure difference due to the entry pressure.
-The entry sequence along primary drainage is labeled as A--C and matches the configurations from Fig. \ref{fig:pc}a.
+The presence of trapped fluid distinguishes secondary drainage from primary drainage.
+The sequence of fluid configurations shown in Fig. \ref{fig:porescale}(g)--(i) depicts the sequence of coalescence events that reconnect trapped fluid.
+Due to the presence of trapped fluid, the order that loops are formed within the porespace does not match the order observed during primary drainage.
+Primary and secondary drainage each show a rapid spike in the pressure difference due to the pore entry pressure.
+The entry sequence along primary drainage matches the configurations from Fig. \ref{fig:porescale}(a)--(c) and corresponds to events labeled as A and B in Fig. \ref{fig:pc}(a).
 The high pore entry pressure is consistent with expected behavior that the largest energy barriers in the capillary dominated system are due to to pore entry \cite{Berg_Ott_etal_13}.
-The pore entry sequence along secondary drainage is labeled H -- J. On secondary drainage, the entry pressure is slightly reduced due to the presence of trapped fluid.
-This shows that the first coalescence event depicted in Fig. \ref{fig:porescale}a--c corresponds exactly to the maximum fluid pressure difference observed during pore entry.
-This is distinct from the initial pore entry observed during primary drainage, because it is the fluid coalescence event that cause the fluid pressures to fluctuate.
+The pore entry sequence along secondary drainage is shown in Fig. \ref{fig:porescale}(g)--(i) and labeled as D and E in Fig. \ref{fig:pc}(a).
+On secondary drainage, the entry pressure is slightly reduced due to the presence of trapped fluid.
+This shows that the first coalescence event depicted in Fig. \ref{fig:porescale}(g)--(i) corresponds exactly to the maximum fluid pressure difference observed during pore entry.
+This is distinct from the initial pore entry observed during primary drainage; upon secondary drainage a fluid coalescence event occurs instead of a Haines jump.
+The resulting pressure fluctuations differ as a consequence.